-From Pinson, Alabama, McKinstry is one of the top defensive backs in the country and has the opportunity to choose from basically any school in college football including his home-state schools, Alabama and Auburn.
+From Pinson, Alabama, McKinstry is one of the top defensive backs in the country and has the opportunity to choose from basically any school in college football, including in-state programs Alabama and Auburn.

-McKinstry is ranked as one of the best players in the class since 247Sports first ranked this group, starting out as the 30th best player in the country.
-He eventually worked his way up to the seventh spot, but has fallen back to where he currently sits as the 24th-ranked player, and he recently earned his final star to become a five-star recruit.
+McKinstry has been ranked as one of the best players in the class since 247Sports first ranked this group, starting out as the 30th best player in the country.
+He eventually worked his way up to the seventh spot, but has fallen back to where he currently sits as the 18th-ranked player, and he earned his final star to become a five-star recruit earlier this year.

-He is currently ranked as the second-best cornerback in the class, just barely behind Virginia-based cornerback Tony Grimes.
-McKinstry is a four-star athlete for Rivals and ESPN, and in the top five for that position on each recruiting site.
+He is currently ranked as the second-best cornerback in the class, according to the 247Sports Composite, just behind Virginia-based cornerback Tony Grimes, who recently reclassified and enrolled at North Carolina.
+McKinstry is a four-star athlete for Rivals and ESPN, and in the top five for his position on each recruiting site.

 Ga’Quincy McKinstry Recruiting

-With almost an entire year and his senior season at Pinson Valley High School — the same school Auburn starting quarterback Bo Nix attended — until he has to make a decision, there are tons of programs that will be trying to win over the talented cornerback.
+With his senior season at Pinson Valley High School — the same school Auburn starting quarterback Bo Nix attended — until he has to make a decision, there are tons of programs that will be trying to win over the talented cornerback.

 McKinstry has at least 27 scholarship offers from around country and from every conference.
 The list includes Alabama, Auburn, Clemson, Florida, Florida State, Georgia, Georgia Tech, LSU, Miami, Michigan, Mississippi State, Notre Dame, Penn State, Ohio State, Tennessee, and Virginia Tech.

 Though there is a long time before the All-American standout needs to sign a National Letter of Intent, but he is officially down to three SEC West schools: Alabama Crimson Tide, Auburn Tigers, and LSU Tigers.